Akvp/ZeroHour/Readme.txt

 Interactive
 Agent

-Developed for nVidia grahics cards
+Program has only been tested on nVidia and Intel video cards